-Lighting is just as important as what camera to use, and I often set up a lot of lights for a shot, especially if it's a setup where I'm going doing a number of shots.
+Lighting is just as important as what camera to use, and I often set up a lot of lights for a shot, especially if it's a setup that I need to shoot multiple clips with.
 For example this is the light setup for when I shot my video on small table saw sled video.
 The ligts are mostly regular lamps with 27 watt CF bulbs in them.
 The camera on the tripod is my old S8200.

 For video editing, I use Sony Vegas.
 I use Platinum, version 11, but having seen earlier versions, I can positively say that there have not been any useful improvements to that software, at least none since around 2009.
 Sony Vegas is a very crash-prone piece of software.
 Once more than about 20 minutes of clips is imported from my Nikon cameras, it will run out of memeory and crash.
 The crashing is a function of the total length of clips imported, regardless of how much of those clips you actually use.
-I have found that converting all the files to mp4 using ffmpeg makes sony Vegas work much better. ffmpeg is a command line tool, and I wrote some python scripts to automate processing of the clips.
+I have found that converting all the files to mp4 using ffmpeg makes sony Vegas work much better. ffmpeg is a free command line tool, and I wrote some python scripts to automate processing of the clips.
 If you aren't familiar with little script programs, this is probably not a good choice for you.
 I'm sometimes asked what I'd recommend for a good and simple video editing solution.
 All I can say is, I know of no such solution, and I have tried most programs out there.
 Most of the programs are cumbersome and awkward compared to Sony Vegas, and Sony Vegas has many problems.

 with a cheap camera